m4n50n/conditional_profile_card_exercise/README.md

 # ![4Geeks Logo](http://assets.breatheco.de/apis/img/images.php?blob&random&cat=icon&tags=4geeks,16) Conditional Profile Card

-✏ *Create the HTML code needed to render a profile card based on a series of variables that could change in value during runtime.
+✏ *Create the HTML code needed to render a profile card based on a series of variables that could change in value during runtime*.

 ## What to do next?